jdnweltz/jdnweltz_dep.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm Justin, a Phd student at Duke University under the supervision of [Alexander Volfovsky](https://volfovsky.github.io/) and [Eric Laber](https://www.laber-labs.com/) .
 I create methods for the study and assistance of hard-to-reach populations.
+In recent news:

+- I will be giving an invited talk at JSM 2024 on Reinforcement learning respondent driven sampling
+- "Hidden population estimation with auxiliary information" was submitted to AISTATS 2024
+- "Experimental designs for heteroskedastic variance" accepted to NeurIPS 2023